BREAKING NEWS: Introducing Demandbase Buying Group AI — the biggest thing in B2B since ABM.

 How Demandbase Is Evolving Past Third-Party Cookies

 The future deprecation of third-party cookies in Chrome will impact many B2B advertising vendors — especially those who primarily use third-party white-labeled DSPs, where they aren’t in complete control of the technology.
 What other account-based vendors in our space won’t tell you is that the deprecation will also impact account identification and the collection of intent behaviors.
-In addition to having our own DSP, Demandbase has long been preparing new approaches to evolve.
+In addition to having our own demand-side platform (DSP), Demandbase has long been preparing new approaches to evolve.

-The Basics
+The basics

 Multiple articles scare readers with phrases such as the “death of the cookie.”
 In reality, the announcement from Google is specifically referring to the deprecation of third-party cookies.
 Your company will still have access to first-party cookies on your own website, typically provided by your marketing automation platform.